Noise Fit, Estimation Error and a Sharpe Information Criterion: Introduction

 Two applications of SRIC lie on the hand.
-First, an investor maximizing an investment strategy over $k$ parameters, e.g. assets in her portfolio, might be interested in an estimate of its out-of-sample Sharpe ratio.
+First, an investor maximizing an investment strategy over $k$ parameters, that could be assets in her portfolio or return predictors, might be interested in an estimate of its out-of-sample Sharpe ratio.

-Second, an investor might be interested in how many parameters to maximize her strategy upon, for example how many risk factors to include into her portfolio.
+Second, an investor might be interested in how many parameters to maximize her strategy upon.
+Do price-dividend ratios add to performance if one already has a factor based on price-earning ratios?
 This is a question of model selection.
-The Akaike-Information criterion (AIC) as model selection criterion selects the portfolio which optimizes an estimate of the out-of-sample log-likelihood.
+The Akaike Information Criterion (AIC) selects the portfolio which optimizes an estimate of the out-of-sample log-likelihood.
 In the Gaussian case this is the same as maximizing an estimate of out-of-sample mean-variance utility.
 SRIC as model selection criterion selects the portfolio which optimizes an unbiased estimate of the out-of-sample Sharpe ratio.

 SRIC punishes less than AIC for additional parameters.
 The intuition is that a (naive) mean-variance investor will take on too much risk because of over-optimistic in-sample estimates.
 AIC correctly punishes for that.
 In contrast, a Sharpe ratio investor is not affected by the absolute risk exposure but only the risk return trade-off.